renewedvision/breakpad/docs/client_design.md

 The Breakpad client libraries are responsible for monitoring an application for crashes (exceptions), handling them when they occur by generating a dump, and providing a means to upload dumps to a crash reporting server.
-These tasks are divided between the “handler” (short for “exception handler”) library linked in to an application being monitored for crashes, and the “sender” library, intended to be linked in to a separate external program.
+These tasks are divided between the "handler" (short for "exception handler") library linked in to an application being monitored for crashes, and the "sender" library, intended to be linked in to a separate external program.

 ## Background